SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This jutsu creates a polearm out of pure flame, which the user can hold unharmed (and without lighting their clothes on fire).
 Konoha once tried to have a treaty passed to ban the use of this technique, though nobody else quite understands what all the fuss is about.

-Chakra: 12
+Chakra: 8 \+ X
-Upkeep: 1
+Upkeep: 1 \+ X/5 (Rounded Up)
-Speed: 5
+Speed: 10
 Seal Speed: 10

 Tags: Utility, Self, Creation

 Effects:
-You acquire a Polearm from the standard Sword options in the Equipment section.
-You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
-You may choose to double the Base Speed and Upkeep of this Technique to create a second Sword in your other hand during the activation of this Technique.
-Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
+You craft a Polearm upgrading it using X Artisan Points up to your Chakra Control - 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Polearm in your other hand during the activation of this Technique and both weapons gain the dual property.The Polearm(s) gains the following effects:

-It uses your ninjutsu rather than physical damage bonus.
-This weapon persists until you let go of it.
-Whenever someone is struck by your weapon they must pass a status roll or suffer burns equal to half its number of rolled dice.
-You may form handseals for Katon jutsu while holding this weapon.
+Weapon jutsu apply Ignite 1 or \+1 to Ignite from this weapon
+The Polearm lasts until you let go of it or end this Technique’s Upkeep
+You may perform Handseals for Katon jutsu by increasing the Seal Speed by 4 per weapon
+The weapon has half its normal Durability

 ### **Katon: Houyoku \- Fire Release: Phoenix Wings**